teamed/technoparkcorp.com/_posts/process/quality/2014-08-08-peerreview.md

 intro: "Learn more about peer reviews done in our projects iteratively"
 description: |
 keywords:
   -
-next: process/quality/unit
+next_step: process/quality/unit
 ---

 Peer Review is a collaborative event in the project team when an engineer or specialist from another team, author of the document, and project manager review certain project artifacts and identify [Defects](/process/quality/defect).

 We perform Peer Reviews at least once per [Iteration](/process/time/iteration).